 Pygmy Corydoras is a representative of the Callichthyidae family and the smallest of the bottom catfish that live in Aquariums.

 This is a schooling and peaceful fish – easy to maintain and breed.
-Most often they are acquired as aquarium orderlies, but tiny catfishes have their own fans.
+Most often they are acquired as aquarium orderlies, but these tiny catfishes have their fans in the fishkeeping world.